csula/cs3220-spring-2018/notes/exercises/exercise.md

 Github pages.
 This exercise will ensure you to have Git/Github as well as the text editor set up in order to do the HTML & CSS programming.

-Hopefully, after this exercise, you will get a feeling of the whole laboratory.
+After this exercise, you will get a feeling of the whole laboratory.

-> Remember, if you are lost in any of the step, feel free to ask questions!
+> Remember, if you are lost in any of the step, feel free to ask questions.

 In concrete, in this exercise, we want to set ourselves up to our restaurant application.
-The very first step we want to do is to create the building block of the front end (components).
+The first step we want to do is to create the building block of the front end (components).

 ## Requirements